-My goal is to assign grades to my students in as fair a manner as possible; for that reason, I use detailed grading rubrics for all assignments.
+I use detailed grading rubrics for all assignments in order to assign grades in as fair a manner as possible.
 The point levels on these rubrics are based on how well you fulfill the requirements of the assignment prompt and the needs of the readers of your documents.